The prostate gland enlarges as men age.

 Delaying urination for a long time

 Using certain anesthetics, alcohol, amphetamines, cocaine, opioids, or drugs with anticholinergic effects (see sidebar Anticholinergic: What Does It Mean?
-Anticholinergic: What Does It Mean?
-Drugs, the most common medical intervention, are an important part of medical care for older people.
-Without drugs, many older people would function less well or die at an earlier age.
-Older... read more ) such as antihistamines and decongestants and some antidepressants
+Anticholinergic: What Does It Mean? ) such as antihistamines and decongestants and some antidepressants

 What Happens When the Prostate Gland Enlarges?

 By feeling the prostate during a rectal examination, doctors can usually determine if it is enlarged.
 Doctors insert a gloved and lubricated finger into the rectum.
 The prostate can be felt just in front of the rectum.
 A prostate affected by benign prostatic hyperplasia (BPH) feels enlarged, symmetrical, and smooth but is not painful to the touch.
-Firm or hard areas may indicate prostate cancer Prostate Cancer The risk of prostate cancer increases as men age.
-Symptoms, such as difficulty urinating, a need to urinate frequently and urgently, and blood in the urine, usually occur only after the cancer... read more .
+Firm or hard areas may indicate prostate cancer Prostate Cancer Prostate cancer begins in a small area of the prostate gland, an organ found only in males.
+The risk of prostate cancer increases as men age.
+Symptoms, such as difficulty urinating, a need to... read more .

 A urine sample should be examined (urinalysis) to make sure there is no infection or bleeding.
 When an examination reveals an enlarged prostate or a man has symptoms of urine blockage, doctors typically also do a test to measure the level of prostate-specific antigen (PSA) in the blood.
 The PSA level can be elevated in men with BPH and also in men with prostate cancer.
 If the PSA level is elevated or the prostate is hard or lumpy to the touch, other tests may then be required to determine if cancer is present.